AntelopeIO/spring/docs/01_nodeos/03_plugins/chain_plugin/index.md

   --blocks-dir arg (="blocks")          the location of the blocks directory
                                         (absolute path or relative to
                                         application data dir)
+  --blocks-log-stride arg               split the block log file when the head
+                                        block number is the multiple of the stride
+                                        When the stride is reached, the current block log and index will be renamed '<blocks-retained-dir>/blocks-<start
+                                        num>-<end num>.log/index'
+                                        and a new current block log and index will be created with the most recent block.
+All files following
+                                        this format will be used to construct an extended block log.
+  --max-retained-block-files arg        the maximum number of blocks files to
+                                        retain so that the blocks in those files can be queried.
+                                        When the number is reached, the oldest block file would be moved to archive dir or deleted if the archive dir is empty.
+                                        The retained block log files should not be manipulated by users.
+  --blocks-retained-dir arg             the location of the blocks retained
+                                        directory (absolute path or relative to
+                                        blocks dir).
+                                        If the value is empty, it is set to the value of blocks dir.
+  --blocks-archive-dir arg              the location of the blocks archive
+                                        directory (absolute path or relative to
+                                        blocks dir).
+                                        If the value is empty, blocks files beyond the retained limit will be
+                                        deleted.
+                                        All files in the archive directory are completely under user's control, i.e.
+                                        they won't be accessed by nodeos
+                                        anymore.
   --state-dir arg (="state")            the location of the state directory
                                         (absolute path or relative to
                                         application data dir)
+  --finalizers-dir arg (="finalizers")  the location of the finalizers safety
+                                        data directory (absolute path or
-  --protocol-features-dir arg (="protocol_features")
+                                        relative to application data dir) --protocol-features-dir arg (="protocol_features")
                                         the location of the protocol_features
                                         directory (absolute path or relative to